bettercaring/toy-robot/README.md

 - clone this repo
 - Do your changes
-- Send us a git archive or a link to a public git repo with your solution
+- Email us the link to your public git repo with the solution

 #### What do We expect as deliveries?